jrsoftware/issrc/README.md

 	lib/win32/release/Winapi.*.dcu
 ```

-Then, upload this somewhere public, e.g. by attaching it to a comment in a
+Then, upload this encrypted file somewhere public, e.g. by attaching it to a comment
-GitHub issue.
+in a GitHub issue.
 After that, add this URL as a new repository
 [secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
 (at https://github.com/YOUR-USER-NAME/issrc/settings/secrets/actions), under the name
 `ISSRC_BUILD_ENV_ZIP_URL`, and the password as `ISSRC_BUILD_ENV_ZIP_PASSWORD`.